The National Air and Space Museum Dulles Annex

 I was lucky enough to be a member of the Air and Space Society of the Smithsonian and receive an invitation to a members only preview of the new museum.
-I invited a few buddies and we roamed around it museum for hours on Saturday the 6th, 2003.
-It opened to the public on Monday the 15th.

-Here is a small sampling of the exhibits currently on display.
 According to Jack Bailey, the NASM Director, only about 40% of the planned artifacts are on display.

 The museum architecture features several elevated walkways that give the visitor some incredible views.